keithbuhler/dissertation-story/Dissertation Story June Front Matter.md

-# The Virtue Triangle
+# Introduction

-\epigraph{Not everything that is last claims to be an end, but only that which is best.}{Aristotle, Physics 194a 32–33.}

-# Natural Norms: Organic normativity in life forms and functions
+# Natural Norms

-\epigraph{Biology cannot, or at least in practice does not, eliminate functions and purposes.}{Mark Perlman, "The Modern Resurrection of Teleology in Biology", 6.}
+Biology cannot, or at least in practice does not, eliminate functions and purposes. — Mark Perlman, "The Modern Resurrection of Teleology in Biology", 6.

 ## Introduction

 This chapter argues that there are such things as natural norms.
-Normativity is to be found, in part, in nature, and not just in human evaluators.
-The instances of natural norms I shall posit are the life forms and natural functions of various species of organisms.
+That is, normativity is to be found partly in nature, and not just in human evaluators.
+Examples of natural organic norms include natural life forms and functions of organisms or species.

 The major alternative view to the one I defend is a view according to which nature is purely descriptive and non-normative.
 McDowell calls this picture of nature "bald nature" (i.e., bald of values, coldly factual, disenchanted from any supernatural esoterica, and so on) but I think a better term would be "Laplacian nature," since it more closely aligns with Pierre-Simon Laplace's mathematical and, I dare say, unscientific picture of nature.

 Relying on the picture of bald or Laplacian nature, the major objection to ethical naturalism is the "is-ought gap."
 The is-ought gap is sometimes taken to be *the* problem for ethical naturalism.
 If ethical facts are real, what are they?
 Where are they?
 How can they motivate?
 If ethical facts are non-natural, then are they real or not?
 I do think the is-ought gap is a problem for some forms of naturalism.